-Pre-Filing Intervention In A Criminal Case In Los Angeles
+Pre-Filing Intervention In A Los Angeles Criminal Case

 A lot of times I see a rush to judgment to a degree where the prosecutors don’t have all the information.
 The police aren’t lawyers, so they’re just taking information that’s given to them.
 Once they make up their mind that someone’s done something wrong or criminal, they tend to just go after all the bad stuff related to that person.
 They don’t tend to try to get the good stuff.
 They don’t try to find other witnesses that might help the defendant.